ncbi/DbGaP-FHIR-API-Docs/README.md

 	}
 }
 ```
-Then you probably hit the 20-second timeout imposed by our network
+Then you probably hit a 20-second timeout.
-infrastructure.
 Removing sorting, simplifying your query, or including fewer
 sub-queries in a batch can sometimes help.

 For other issues please see the Issues list in this GitHub repository.